Quori-ROS/quori-v1-documentation/src/setup/testing.md

   ```bash
   /opt/ros/noetic/lib/rqt_joint_trajectory_controller/rqt_joint_trajectory_controller
   ```
-  As a sanity check before you enable control in the rqt gui ensure that the arms and waist are reading valid positions (values are within the range of the slider and respond to slight movement)
+  As a sanity check before you enable control in `rqt` ensure that the arms and waist are reading valid positions (values are within the range of the slider and respond to slight movement)

-- Enable control of the joints by pressing the red button in the rqt gui
+- Enable control of the joints by pressing the red button in `rqt`.
 - Use the slider to move each joint to its extreme position and back to a resting position
-- Close out of the gui and any ROS nodes
+- Close out of `rqt` and any ROS nodes

 ### Base

 - Launch the holonomic controller:

   ```bash
   roslaunch quori_controller quori_control_holo.launch
   ```

 - Launch the teleop node:

   ```bash
   roslaunch quori_teleop quori_teleop.launch
   ```